edgeradio993fm/rivendell/README.md

 ### Installing Rivendell From Scratch

 Installing a fresh copy of Rivendell on a Raspbian and Debian based system it isn't too hard.
-We have made an automated install script that will install Rivendell on a Rasbian Raspberry Pi (armhf) and Debian (amd64) based systems for the current sudo user, configure audio storage and set up a blank database.
+We have made an automated install script that will configure Rivendell on a Debian Buster based system using these archictectures: **armhf**, **arm64** and **amd64**.
+The install will use current sudo user, configure audio storage and set up a blank database.
 This will also install the required dependancies to build Rivendell from source should the need occour.
 This process will also install our repository for future updates and the [Debian Multimeida Packages]( https://deb-multimedia.org) repository, as some required audio codecs are no longer included in Debian Buster by default.

 Make sure you have **wget** and **curl** installed before running the install process.